aws-samples/Customed-RSS-feed-with-Amazon-Bedrock/README.md

 ## Overview

-Customed-RSS-feed-with-Amazon-Bedrock(AWSNews) leverages Amazon Bedrock prompt flow to automate the process of filtering and distributing relevant AWS news to customer technical teams, ensuring only the most pertinent updates reach the right audience.
+Customed-RSS-feed-with-Amazon-Bedrock(AWSNews) leverages Amazon Bedrock flows to automate the process of filtering and distributing relevant AWS news to customer technical teams, ensuring only the most pertinent updates reach the right audience.

 ## Solution Architecture